 Partially Supported

-The following text orientation formats are supported:
+The following text orientation formats are supported in tables:

 lrtb: left to right, top to bottom

-tbrl: top to bottom; right to left
+tbrl: top to bottom, right to left

 Formatting